 The surgery is performed under local anaesthesia achieved by eye drops and is completely painless.
 The patient is additionally given painkillers by mouth.
-There are no pain after SBK LASIK i LASIK surgery.
+There are no pain after SBK LASIK surgery.
 The sensation tends to be described as discomfort or presence of a foreign body under the eyelid.
-In the case of Epi-LASIK, LASEK, TransPRK surgery, pain may occur in the first two days after surgery, when the patient is given painkillers.
+In the case of LASEK, TransPRK surgery, pain may occur in the first two days after surgery, when the patient is given painkillers.

 Yes, of course it’s possible.
 However, it’s best to make the final decision after discussing it with the doctor during the qualification visit.

 Methods of laser vision correction can be divided into two groups depending on the way the cornea is prepared for the laser procedure: